SauersML/graphome/README.md

 cargo build --release
 ```

 Graphome has a LAPACK dependency because it uses dsbevd which is faster than alternatives for eigendecomposition of banded matrices.
-IF there is a build error, try running the following commands and try again:
+If there is a build error, try running the following commands and try again:

 ```
 export RUSTFLAGS="-llapack -lopenblas"